spacelift-io/spacelift-migration-kit/README.md

 If you found a bug or want to submit a feature request, please use the repository issues.

-If you need help or guidance, please reach out to your Solutions Engineer or to our [support](https://docs.spacelift.io/product/support/).
+If you need help or guidance, please reach out to your Solutions Engineer or our [support](https://docs.spacelift.io/product/support/).